 Around 1950 - The Frances and Anne Ainsworth House, 617 Myers, Greensboro NC.
 They were the only residents of the Lustron, which was sold and destroyed in 2000 with a new home shown above built on the site in 2001.

-1950 - The Fred and Hazel M. Crouch House, 1733 Brooks Avenue, Raleigh.
+1950 - The Fred and Hazel M. Crouch House, 1733 Brooks Avenue, Raleigh NC.
 Reported incorrectly on other Lustron websites as 1731 Brooks.
 Sold in 1965 to Edith Hobgood.
 Sold to Oliver and Mildred Hobgood.
 Sold in 1977 to Robert L. Henline, Jr. Sold to 1978 Frances Wilson.
-Given to her heirs in 1994.
+Deeded in 1994 to her heirs.
 Sold in 1994 to Walter James Miller.
-Destroyed in Hurricane Fran.
+Destroyed by Hurricane Fran.
 Sold to Creech Construction in 1999, who built a new house, bottom photo.

 1950 - 606 Pinecrest, Carthage NC.
 Has a wood addition, carport and pool.
 For sale in 2015.